Skip to Main Content

 Your other option is to deal directly with the IRS to come up with a payment agreement, though this could also be an expensive alternative.
 You have two options if you want to go this route:

-• Installment agreement: You can tell the IRS how much you are able to afford to pay each month, then wait for them to approve or deny the request.
-If approved, you'll need to pay a setup fee that can be as high as $225 (though you may be able to get it waived if you're a low-income taxpayer).
-Interest and penalties will keep accruing until you pay off the entire amount owed.
-The interest rate is usually 5% of the unpaid amount each month and the penalty is usually 0.5% of the unpaid amount each month (up to 25%).
+• Installment agreement: You can tell the IRS how much you are able to afford to pay each month, then wait for the agency to approve or deny the request.
+If approved, you'll need to pay a setup fee that can be as high as $178 (though you may be able to get it waived if you're a low-income taxpayer).
+Interest charges and penalties will keep accruing until you pay off the entire amount you owe.
+The interest rate is set quarterly by adding 3% to the federal short-term rate, and compounds daily.
+(As of 2025, the interest rate is 7%).
+The penalty is one-half of one percent for each month or part of a month the balance is unpaid (up to 25%).

 • Full payment agreement: Qualified taxpayers may have up to 120 days to pay the amount in full.
 You won't be charged a fee, but you'll accrue interest and penalties until the balance is paid off in full.